KantanGroup/google-play-crawler/README.md

 "The item you were attempting to purchase could not be found."
 ```

-Motivated users can add other device properties from here : http://www.glbenchmark.com/phonedetails.jsp?benchmark=glpro25&D=Samsung+GT-I9300+Galaxy+S+III&testgroup=system

 This project is available thanks to this project : https://github.com/egirault/googleplay-api.

-Take a look at code, it is not that sophisticated..

 ## Building and running